Rivian EDV: Safety

 To aid the driver's vision, the van is equipped with an enlarged windshield and stitched exterior cameras that are used to display a view of the entire surroundings.
 For visibility to other motorists, the rear sides and roof of the van are outlined with a large red taillight.
 Warning noises were developed through testing in Seattle that ensured the vans would be audible to pedestrians outdoors but not people inside buildings.
 The EDV also is equipped with radar which along with the cameras enables advanced driver-assistance systems including forward collision warning, automatic emergency braking, and lane-keeping assistance.

 The curb-side door is a sliding door, while the street-side door for the driver is a conventional forward-hinged door, which provides better side impact resistance.
 The rear cargo area is accessed either through an exterior roll-up door or an interior sliding door separating the cargo area from the driver's compartment; input from Amazon delivery partners resulted in non-slip steps integrated into the rear bumper and handgrips to aid access.

 Styling

-The front of the vehicle was deliberately styled to be friendly and appealing, featuring circular headlights surrounded by semi-circular rings that act as daytime running lights or turn indicators; Jason Torchinsky wrote the EDV "looks friendly and eager, like a whale who's here to help."
+The front of the vehicle was deliberately styled to be friendly and appealing, featuring circular headlights surrounded by semi-circular rings that act as daytime running lights or turn indicators; Automotive journalist Jason Torchinsky wrote the EDV "looks friendly and eager, like a whale who's here to help."

 The EDV/ECV is equipped with large touchscreens and navigation software to aid the driver on their route.